z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Language-Change/Dynamic-Change-Processes.md

 ### Morphological Changes

-Word structures and forms can evolve over time:

 - Analogical change leads to the regularization of irregular forms based on existing patterns.
 - Grammaticalization occurs when content words transform into grammatical markers.
 - Morphological reanalysis happens when boundaries between word parts are misunderstood, leading to new forms.

 ### Syntactic Changes

-Sentence structures can shift and adapt:

 - Word order may change, altering the typical arrangement of sentence elements.
 - New grammatical categories, such as articles or auxiliary verbs, can be developed or lost.